Firearms Law is Increasingly Complex

 The laws regulating the possession, use, purchase and supply of firearms are very complex.
 There are a number of applicable laws and these laws are regularly changed, which means that gun owners need to be constantly aware of what their obligations are, and what they need to do in order to ensure that they are complying with those requirements.
 Meeting the obligations of gun ownership ten (or fifty) years ago when you first got your licence does not necessarily mean that you meet the obligations now.

-The Government is openly and actively trying to restrict firearms ownership, with further changes to the law coming into force on 1 July 2017.
+The Government is openly and actively trying to restrict firearms ownership, with further changes to the law coming into force in 2017.
 At the same time the Government is tightening up eligibility for holding a firearms licence, it is also making it easier to cancel licences on the grounds that the person is not a “fit and proper person” to hold a firearms licence.

 Criminal Charges Can Result in the Loss of your Firearms